-Negative behaviours exhibited by the students throughout the school day are logged onto CPOM's as behaviour incident by staff and passed over to the behaviour team to manage each day; also going onto the behaviour email at the end of each day (appendix G & H).
+Negative behaviours exhibited by the students throughout the school day are logged on CPOMs as behaviour incident by staff and passed over to the behaviour team to manage each day; also going onto the behaviour email at the end of each day (appendix G & H).

-4.8.
+4.9.
 Finishing the Day:

 Students who have not completed their day successfully may be placed in detention.
-If the detention is not complete then the parent/carer will be asked to bring the student to school the next day for an appointment to discuss their child's behaviour and work.
+If the detention is not completed then the parent/carer will be contacted and the student will be in the inclusion hub from periods 1-3 the following day (Ks4/5).

-4.9.
+4.10.
 Restorative Practices: